gejingquan/BootHotPatch/README.md

 `sudo systemctl enable load-boothotpatch-ko`

-# Section 2: Add boothotpatch_monitor to the system service list.
+# Section 2: Set boothotpatch_monitor as a system service and enable it to start automatically at boot

 ### Step 1:
 Compile the *boothotpatch_monitor* software and set it as the service that starts automatically when booting.